centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 SockJS also requires sticky session support from your load balancer to emulate a stateful bidirectional connection with its HTTP fallback transports.
 Ideally, Centrifuge will go away from SockJS at some point, maybe when WebTransport becomes mature so users will have a choice between WebTransport or WebSocket.

-Websocket permessage-deflate compression supported (thanks to Gorilla WebSocket), but it can be pretty expensive in terms of CPU utilization and memory usage.
+Websocket `permessage-deflate` compression supported (thanks to Gorilla WebSocket), but it can be pretty expensive in terms of CPU utilization and memory usage – the overhead depends on usage pattern, it's pretty hard to estimate in numbers.

 As said above you cannot only rely on Centrifuge for state recovery – it's still required to have a way to fully load application state from the main database.

-Also, I am not very happy with current error and disconnect handling throughout the connector ecosystem – this can be improved though.
+Also, I am not very happy with current error and disconnect handling throughout the connector ecosystem – this can be improved though, and I have some ideas for the future.

 ## Examples